iamso/talkso-cli/readme.md

 ## Usage

-Create a markdown file, see the [example](example.md) for help.

 ### Example

-Create an example markdown file, showing all the possible options:
+Create an example HTML file, showing all the possible options:

 ```bash
 talkso -e